ninjaProtocol/Arma3_F3Missions/fa3_c36_winter_invasion_A_v2.Altis/readme.txt

 Code to delete triggers after helos are deleted at waypoints.
 Added more enemies in airfield (bunkers).
 First revision, second public version (v2).

+0-0-3 | 20-11-2015
+Moved all taskPatrol calls to unit inits with isServer guards Added isServer guards to helo waypoints with OnAct codes Moved some groups around to tweak difficulty.